AmirovAndrew/MarketRisk_FRTB/README.md

 ## 4. Running the Application

-With the dependencies installed, you can run the application using the Flask command-line interface[^3][^4].
+With the dependencies installed, you can run the application using the Flask command-line interface.

 ```bash
 # Ensure you are in the root project directory (frtb-calculator)